 Host Michael Sellick has a huge library of videos that cover everything from the very beginning of how to start crocheting, to step-by-step walkthroughs of projects along with free patterns.

 Pia Thadani is another one of our favorite crochet people.
 She's just wonderful at step-by-step instruction.
 Her Learn to Crochet series is a terrific starting place for anyone.
 She'll not only teach you how to pick your yarn and start your stitches -- but will slow roll you right through making your first classic granny square.

 Looking to buy some yarn and get started crocheting?
-See our offerings, below.
+Browse all of our hand-dyed offerings.